-void udelay (unsigned long usecs) void mdelay (unsigned long msecs)
+void udelay (unsigned long usecs)

+void mdelay (unsigned long msecs)

+void ndelay (unsigned long nsecs)

-The udelay() routine pauses for the specified microsecond while the mdelay() routine pauses for the specified number of milliseconds.
+The udelay() routine pauses for the specified number of microseconds while the mdelay() routine pauses for the specified number of milliseconds.
+The ndelay() routine pauses for the specified number of nanoseconds.
 Because these routines simply spin in the CPU, they should be used only for pausing small amounts of time.